-If we were on Long Beach Island now I would be running up to St. Francis Charasmatic meeting to share with them a most inspiring human interest story.
+If we were on Long Beach Island now I would be running up to St. Francis would be Charasmatic meeting to share with them a most inspiring human interest story.
 Of course, I would already have told my own beloved pastor, Rev. Duane Johnson all about it.

-First let me tell those who do not knew, that Church Women United is the group which sponsors the annual "World Day of Prayer Services" that are celebrated on the first Fridays of March.
-All those who belong to United Methodist Women. automatically become mem-bers of Church Women United.
+First let me tell those who

+do not knew, that Church

+Women United is the group

+which sponsors the annual "World Day of Prayer Services" that are celebrated on the first Fridays of March.
+All those who belong to United Methodist Women, automatically become mem-Church Women bers of United.
 (We learned from the Beach Haven Times that your host church this year was the Lutheran Church in Barnegat Light.)

-Omega Books published a aperback, "Just Because" paperback, "Just Because" written by Margaret Shannon that gives a complete history of Church Women United in U.S.A.
+Omega Books published a paperback, "Just Because" written by Margaret Shannon that gives a complete history of Church Women United in U.S.A.
 1941 through

-Ruth Carter Stapleton wrote us recently saying, "We must pray for organized religion and ask that they all get centered in our Lord and de-emphasize their own rules and rituals."
-Good Pope John 23rd could have written that!
+Ruth Carter Stapleton wrote us recently saying, "We must pray for organized religion and ask that they all get centered in our Lord and phasize their own and rituals."
+Good de-emphasize rules and rituals.
+Good Pope John 23rd could have Just Because Pope

-Just Because Pope "opened the windows of the Vatican and permitted God's Holy Spirit to fly in, Sister Mary Stanislaus R.S.M. of Cincinnati was permitted to spend a week or so with her Methodist sister, Alma, in
+"opened the windows of the Vatican and permitted God's Holy Spirit to fly in, Sister Mary Stanislaus R.S.M. of Cincinnati was permitted to spend a week or so with her Methodist sister, Alma, in